vitordutra/ecoleta-javascript-web-app/README.md

 ### My personal list to fix and/or change some stuff

-- [x] Clean code comments
 - [ ] Make button to change UI Language to English
 - [ ] Fix mobile CSS on small screens
 - [ ] Change default search to show all collection points

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-- [@maykbrito](https://github.com/maykbrito) - For the wonderful project and teaching practice
+- [@maykbrito](https://github.com/maykbrito) - For the wonderful project and teaching prowess
 - [@lukemorales](https://github.com/lukemorales/) - For the inspiring READMEs!

 ---